TWELVE Advantages of the Haven Tent Over Rooftop Tents (Part One)

 In contrast, the Haven Tent is essentially self-leveling.

 Side to side leveling is a non-issue.
 Lengthwise, you attach the hammock via tree straps at both ends.
 You may actually prefer to adjust the suspension of the Haven Tent with your feet slightly higher than your head.
-You can always adjust your sleeping position with slight movements along the length of the mattress.
+You can always adjust your sleeping position with slight movements along the 6'8" mattress.

 Here is Derek, the inventor of the PATENTED Haven Tent to demonstrate the self-containing sleeping system:

-In the following article we will continue this discussion of the many advantages of the Haven tent over the overlanding default standard: the rooftop tent.
+In the following article we will continue this discussion of the Haven Tent advantages over the overlanding default standard: the rooftop tent.

 Would you like to SAVE 10% on a Haven Tent?
 Here is a complimentary link for The Great Out There readers: CLICK HERE.